Having a patio in the backyard is about as commonplace as a sprawling green lawn, but in recent years their designs have been anything but average.

 For David Kopfmann, owner and lead designer of Yardscapes based in Bloomington, Minnesota, he draws a lot of his design inspiration for the patio from the architecture of the home.

-“The patio is also a hard surface and is attached to the home so the house is part of the inspiration of how the texture would be and you need to pay attention to what room it’s coming out of,” he said.
+“The patio is also a hard surface and is attached to the home so the house is part of the inspiration of how the texture would be and you need to pay attention to what room it’s coming out of,” he says.
 “Is it coming out of the dining area or the rec room?
 When the door opens, it should make a continuation; that’s the driving force of it.”

 Traditional homes are more likely to feature natural stone and have an organic design, while contemporary buildings look better with sharp clean lines and slick hardscaping like porcelain pavers.